AlextheYounga/us-federal-code/usc/title-10-armed-forces/subtitle-a-general-military-law/part-i-organization-and-general-military-powers/chapter-24-nuclear-posture/sec-497a.md

 (5) Whether there is any change in the force posture of the Russian Federation as a result of such planned reduction or consolidation, including with respect to the nonstrategic nuclear weapons of Russia that are within range of the member states of NATO.

-(b) Dual-capable Aircraft Defined.—In this section, the term “dual-capable aircraft” means aircraft that can perform both conventional and nuclear missions.
+(b) Dual-capable Aircraft Defined.—In this section, the term "dual-capable aircraft" means aircraft that can perform both conventional and nuclear missions.

 (Added Pub.
 L. 113–66, div.
 A, title X, §1051(b)(1), Dec.
 26, 2013, 127 Stat.
 858.)